Grilled Hanger Steak, With Flambadou Bone Marrow and ChimiChurri

 BUT, I need to use the flambadou with some other meats, and quite likely fish, to see what it can bring in the way of layering smoky flavors to foods that aren’t already smoky.
 There needs to be some contrast, or layering of flavors I think.

-- Now, wearing heatproof gloves, take the flambadou from the coals and insert a piece of the bone marrow.
+Now, wearing heatproof gloves, take the flambadou from the coals and insert a piece of the bone marrow.
 It will instantly ignite and melt.
+If it doesn’t ignite, light it by putting the flambadou back into flame.
 Drip the flaming marrow fat all over the sliced hanger steak.

-If you cannot get hold of bone marrow, beef tallow or pork fat will also work well.
+If you cannot get hold of bone marrow, beef tallow or pork fat will also work well in the flambadou.

 I served mine with homemade chimichurri, but you can serve with any accompaniments you wish.